Xpra-org/xpra/docs/Usage/Security.md

 The distribution of binary bundles applies to MS Windows, MacOS builds and also on Linux when using formats like `appimage`, `flatpak`, `snap` (these formats are not currently supported, in part because of this problem) or - to a lesser extent - with container builds.
 The issue here is that by bundling all these libraries into one container format (ie: `EXE` or `DMG`), it becomes impossible to propagate library updates in a timely manner.
 This means that it may take weeks or months before the patch for a zero-day exploit is deployed.
-This is not a theoretical issue, ie: [pdfium 0-day](https://github.com/Xpra-org/xpra/issues/2470), [putty vulnerability](https://github.com/Xpra-org/xpra/issues/2222) and many many more.
+This is not a theoretical issue, ie: [pdfium 0-day](https://github.com/Xpra-org/xpra/issues/2470), [putty vulnerability](https://github.com/Xpra-org/xpra/issues/2222), [tortoisesvn unpatched security fix](https://github.com/Xpra-org/xpra/commit/ac9b2f86b19bdad8194f494ecf57877eaa577b81) and many many more.
+The MS Windows libraries are maintained by [MSYS2](https://www.msys2.org/), the MacOS libraries are maintained using our fork of [gtk-osx-build](https://github.com/Xpra-org/gtk-osx-build)

 ## Anti-viruses
 Because of the way xpra intercepts and injects pointer and keyboard events to do its job, it is regularly misidentified as malware: